 Premenstrual Dysphoric Disorder is a common depression diagnosed in women and can affect all who have begun menstruation.

-If you or a friend suffers from any of these disorders, call Becker Counseling at 732.406.4422.
+If you or a friend suffers from any of these disorders, call or text Becker Counseling at 732.406.4422.
 We are here to help!